 See below for more information.

-Training provider fact sheet – Disability sector reform: What the NDIS means for training providers (PDF, 198KB or
+Training provider fact sheet – Disability sector reform: What the NDIS means for training providers (PDF, 297KB or

-Learner and disability worker fact sheet – Disability sector careers: Training for working in the NDIS new world (PDF, 194KB or
+Disability careers fact sheet – Disability sector careers: Training for working in the NDIS new world (PDF, 265KB or

-Disability service provider fact sheet – Disability sector training: Supporting skilled local workforces (PDF, 193KB or
+Disability service provider fact sheet – Disability sector training: Supporting skilled local workforces (PDF, 280KB or

 The majority of the new roles created through the NDIS will be in the non-government sector.
 An

-NDIS workforce strategy for non-government organisations has been developed through a consortium of peak bodies, including the Health and Community Services Workforce Council and National Disability Services (NDS).
-The aim of this strategy is to support the sector to strategically prepare workforces for NDIS implementation.
+NDIS workforce strategy for non-government organisations has been developed through a consortium of peak bodies, including the Health and Community Services Workforce Council, Queensland Council of Social Services (QCOSS), Community Services Industry Alliance and National Disability Services (NDS).
+The aim of this strategy is to support the sector in strategically preparing workforces for NDIS implementation.